-It's Back!
-In May 2009 the government repaired the damn that broke during a flood in 2005.
-Now the pond is stocked with fish and will again be one of the most popular destinations in Kananskis.
+It's Gone!
+In the flood of 2013 the dam forming the pond was destroyed, the pond filled with gravel from upstream and it is now a river.
+The government is very unlikely to repair it as in May 2009 the government repaired the damn that broke during a flood in 2005.
+The pond had been stocked with fish and regained its position as one of the most popular destinations in Kananaskis.
+It is a huge loss.
 There are two other fishing holes in the Elbow Valley; McLean Creek Pond and Champion Lakes (located a short hike off the McLean Creek Road to Sandy McNabb).

 It had been raining for days, the sky was a dull grey.
 It was Canada Day.
 We really wanted to get out but the prospects didn't look good.
 We loaded up the canoe and the fishing gear anyway.
 We were off to K-Country.
 To Allan Bill Pond, about 15 kilometres down highway 66.
 The pond is about the size of two football fields.
 It was created in 1983 when gravel dug out of the riverbank was used in paving the road.
 I'm sure Allan Bill, the managing editor of The Calgary Herald until he retired in 1957, would have approved of our resolve.
 He was and avid outdoorsman, writing a regular column on the subject and supporting the Calgary Fish and Game Association.